|

 considered unsatisfactory.
 This is an important difference from systems where

 scoring begins at zero and points are added to achieve a final grade.
-NOTES ON HIGHER EDUCATION SYSTEM There are no student services sponsored or operated by

 the federal government.
 A wide variety of student associations, service organizations